MSc in Genomic Medicine

 Elective modules

-In the second term, students take three elective modules from the following six options, with the option to attend further modules that are not formally assessed.
+In the second term, you will take three elective modules from the following six options, with the option to attend further modules that are not formally assessed.

-Two modules will be selected from set A:
+You will select two modules from set A:

 - A1 Molecular Pathology and Precision Medicine